 If you know what make and model of camera you want, just search for it.
 But my favorite way to buy cameras on eBay is to troll for last-minute bargains.
 I search for camera listings that are about to end.
 Here are my default searches in both the Film Cameras category and in the Vintage Cameras category.
 You have to move fast, which elevates your broken-gear risk a little, but I’ve bought a lot of great gear this way.

-Here are some tips to reduce your risk.
+Here are some tips to reduce your risk when you’re buying vintage film cameras on eBay.
 But let’s be clear: you’ll never eliminate it.
 Even with the greatest care sometimes you’ll get a dud camera.
 And despite eBay’s buyer protection guarantee, sometimes you’ll have to fight with the seller to get a refund.
-(My policy is not to spend so much that I’d care if I wasted the money.
-I don’t fight sellers.)
+My policy is not to spend so much that I’d care if I wasted the money.
+I don’t fight sellers.

 If you have any concerns about the camera, message the seller.
 Of course, if you’re trolling for bargains as I usually am, there isn’t time for that and you have to take your chances.
-But that’s part of the drama of eBay!
+But that’s part of the drama of buying vintage film cameras on eBay!